For some gun enthusiasts, it’s a vision of American paradise.

 Though she’s firing the equivalent of hundreds of rounds per minute, Lisa Jean is not, technically, using a machine gun.
 What allows her AR to shoot that fast is the special stock, made by a company called Bump Fire Systems.
-The Bump Fire stock is an aftermarket accessory that enables semi-automatic rifle owners to mimic fully automatic fire — while escaping federal restrictions on machine guns.
-It’s one of a group of similar rifle stocks that are at the bleeding edge of the so-called tactical market for weapons, parts, and accessories that turn firearms sold in everyday gun stores into tricked out weapons resembling the war machines used by Navy SEALs and Special Forces.
+The Bump Fire stock is an aftermarket accessory that enables semiautomatic rifle owners to replicate fully automatic fire — while escaping federal restrictions on machine guns.
+It’s one of a group of similar rifle stocks that are at the cutting edge of the so-called tactical market for weapons, parts, and accessories that turn firearms sold in everyday gun stores into tricked-out weapons resembling the war machines used by Navy SEALs and Special Forces.

-Gun writer Nicholas Leghorn, who reviewed the Bump Fire for The Truth About Guns, tells The Trace that he thinks it would appeal most to shooters who “want something to show that they’re the cool guy on the range.”
-According to Leghorn, that’s one of the main reasons that people buy so-called “black rifles” like the AR-15 in the first place.
-He compares the rifle to another classic American toy: “The point of the AR-15 is that it’s a Barbie doll for guns,” says Leghorn.
+Nicholas Leghorn, a gun writer who reviewed the Bump Fire for the pro-gun website The Truth About Guns, told The Trace that he thinks it would appeal most to shooters who “want something to show that they’re the cool guy on the range.”
+According to Leghorn, that’s one of the main reasons that people buy “black rifles” like the AR-15 in the first place.
+He compares the rifle to another classic American toy: “The point of the AR-15 is that it’s a Barbie doll for guns,” Leghorn said.
 Just as Barbie fans need playsets, wardrobes, and cars to maximize their Barbie fun, so AR-15 owners need to customize their rifles to fully convey their rugged self-image.

-The Bump Fire stock doesn’t convert semi-automatic rifles to true automatic fire.
+The Bump Fire stock doesn’t convert semiautomatic rifles to true automatic fire.
 Rather, it provides an effective means of engaging a gun’s trigger extremely quickly.
-Instead of pulling the trigger back to fire, the user places their finger slightly in front of the trigger and pushes the whole gun forward with steady pressure.
+Instead of pulling back the trigger to fire, the user places his or her finger slightly in front of the trigger and pushes the whole gun forward with steady pressure.
 The trigger hits the finger and the round goes off.
-Recoil pushes the gun back, but the shooter’s forward pressure immediately returns the trigger back to their finger, and so the gun fires off another round faster than the blink of an eye.
+Recoil pushes the gun back, but the shooter’s forward pressure immediately returns the trigger back to the finger, and so the gun fires off another round faster than the blink of an eye.

-The two aforementioned laws made machine guns incredibly expensive and rare — and thus the height of desirability.
-AR-15s can also be made to fire automatically with simple two-inch devices called drop-in auto sears, but those gadgets must be registered as machine guns in their own right, constraining their supply to the point where the tiny steel rectangles can fetch $10,000 apiece.
+The two aforementioned laws made machine guns incredibly expensive and rare, thus heightening their desirability.
+AR-15s can also be made to fire automatically with simple two-inch devices called drop-in auto sears, but firearms altered with such gadgets must be registered as machine guns in their own right, constraining their supply to the point where the tiny steel rectangles can fetch $10,000 apiece.
 Civilian-legal automatic M-16s run from $15,000 to $20,000, or about the same price as an original 1959 never-removed-from-box Barbie.
 By contrast, a Bump Fire stock costs about $99, while similar stocks from Slide Fire Solutions and Fostech go for $200 to $400.

 Bump Fire stocks and their competitors are the latest and most effective devices in a line of sometimes infamous gadgets that make automatic firing easier.
 The most notorious is the Hellfire, a small metal attachment that holds the finger close to the trigger.
-In 1992, when the ATF first visited the Branch Davidians’ Waco, Texas compound after getting reports the group was making illegally converted fully automatics, David Koresh showed the agents Hellfires to explain he was acting within the law.
-In July 1993, Gian Luigi Ferri attached these small devices to two TEC-9 semi-automatic pistols when he killed eight people and injured six at the offices of a San Francisco law firm.
+In 1992, when ATF agents first visited the Branch Davidians’ compound in Waco, Texas, after getting reports the group was making illegally converted fully automatics, David Koresh showed them Hellfires to explain he was acting within the law.
+In July 1993, Gian Luigi Ferri attached these small devices to two TEC-9 semi-automatic pistols before he killed eight people and wounded six at the offices of a San Francisco law firm.
 (Hellfire Systems Inc, the maker of the attachment, went bankrupt the following year because of a lawsuit.)

-When Democractic California Senator Dianne Feinstein sponsored the early 1990’s assault weapon ban, she cited the San Francisco shooting as one of the reasons the country needed stricter gun control.
-In 2013, soon after the Newtown massacre, Feinstein proposed a new assault weapons bill that outlawed bump fire devices or anything else designed to increase a semi-automatic weapon’s rate of fire, but that legislation never went to a vote.
+When Senator Dianne Feinstein, a Democract from California, sponsored the early 1990’s assault weapon ban, she cited the San Francisco shooting as one of the reasons the country needed stricter gun control.
+In 2013, soon after the Sandy Hook Elementary School massacre in Newtown, Connecticut, Feinstein proposed a new assault weapons bill that outlawed bump fire devices or anything else designed to increase a semiautomatic weapon’s rate of fire, but that legislation never went to a vote.

 Some bump fire add-ons have, in fact, run afoul of federal regulations.
-The first to improve on the Hellfire trigger, the Akins Accelerator, modified a semi-automatic Ruger 10-22 rifle.
-The ATF initially approved the Akins, but it turned out the inventor, William Akins, had submitted a version to the Bureau that worked purely on recoil — and then turned around and sold a different product that used an internal spring to aid the firing process.
-In 2006, the ATF banned the device, claiming it functioned like a true fully-automatic weapon, with a single sustained trigger pull exhausting an entire magazine.
+The first to improve on the Hellfire trigger, the Akins Accelerator, modified a semiautomatic Ruger 10-22 rifle.
+The ATF initially approved the Akins, but it turned out that the inventor, William Akins, had submitted a version to the bureau that worked purely on recoil — and then turned around and sold a different product that used an internal spring to aid the firing process.
+In 2006, the ATF banned the device, claiming it functioned like a true fully automatic weapon, with a single sustained trigger pull exhausting an entire magazine.

 Bump fire enthusiasts on YouTube often laugh when they begin shooting, as if to say, Can you believe we’re getting away with this?

 Some experts are puzzled over how newer add-ons like the Bump Fire stock have passed government scrutiny.
-Robert Farago, who runs the pro-gun website The Truth About Guns, wrote in 2010 with some amazement that Slide Fire’s SSAR-15 was legal “for the rest of the day, anyway.”
+Robert Farago, who runs The Truth About Guns website, wrote in 2010, with some amazement, that Slide Fire’s SSAR-15 was legal “for the rest of the day, anyway.”
 He called the company’s disclaimer (which said the device “does not increase the rate of fire” on its own) “disingenuous.”

-How much Bump Fire and its competitors have benefitted from this boom is hard to tell — none of the companies release sales figures, and requests for comment on this article went unanswered.
+How much Bump Fire and its competitors have benefitted from this boom is hard to tell — none of the companies release sales figures, and requests for comment for this article went unanswered.
 A cursory glance of the websites of Bump Fire and Fostech found little in the way of marketing efforts, but Slide Fire’s slick web presence suggests it’s trying to cultivate a specific customer base.
 It markets its products to the self-designated Shit Hits The Fan set, who might appreciate the company’s add-ons should they find themselves besieged by hordes of zombies or post-apocalyptic gangs out of Cormac McCarthy’s The Road.
-Staged photos show a family of Preppers guarding a infant, hiding out in camouflaged tents, and taking position behind brush.
-It suggests the near-fully-auto option is a necessity for those “considering the fate of [their] family in the event of a catastrophic situation.”
+Staged photos show a family of “Preppers” guarding a infant, hiding out in camouflaged tents, and taking positions behind brush.
+It suggests the near-fully automatic option is a necessity for those “considering the fate of [their] family in the event of a catastrophic situation.”

 Some gun experts question the zombie-slaying efficacy of bump firing.
 In his review of the Bump Fire Systems stock for The Truth About Guns, Leghorn wrote that “the entire concept is a gimmicky toy.”

-With that in mind, Southwick sees an opportunity for gun-biz synergy: “The ammunition companies should probably be promoting these.”
+With that in mind, Southwick said he sees an opportunity for gun-biz synergy: “The ammunition companies should probably be promoting these.”